steview-d/drinks-db/README.md

 The site doesn't currently host the images for drinks ( - on the planned features list) and instead stores the url of the image to display.
 If a user is adding a drink but doesn't have an image to use, they can click the '+' button at the end of the input field and it will populate the field with a link to a placeholder image.
 This avoids the individual drinks pages looking 'broken' if there is no image to display.

 Each drink can have up to 10 measures and ingredients, but a minimum of 1.
-The page defaults to 4 but using the ``add ingredient`` and ``remove ingredient`` buttons the user can adjust the number of boxes to match the number of measures and ingredients they require.
+The page defaults to 4 but using the ``+`` and ``-`` icons the user can adjust the number of boxes to match the number of measures and ingredients they require.

 **Edit Drink**